underpig1/octos/docs/guides/options.md

 We need to add an [`options` field](config.md#options) to our [`octos.json` file](config.md), which is where we'll specify the actual inputs to add, and then use the [`UserOptions`](../../reference/useroptions/) class of the Octos API to listen to changes in those settings by the user.

 ### Adding user options
-Recall your mod can include an [`octos.json`](config.md) file in the root directory to specify metadata:
+Recall that your mod can optionally include an [`octos.json`](config.md) file in the root directory to specify metadata:
 ```
 MyAwesomeMod/
 ├── index.html